Rewzilla/c-debugging-tips/howto/beautify.md

 }
 ```

 When run, this program instead prints the items all in one long list.
-Due to the poor formatting it is not immediatly evident why, or how to best fix it.
+Due to the poor formatting it is not immediately evident why, or how to best fix it.

 ```
 andrew@dev:~$ gcc example.c